obawp/ow-force-show-admin-bar-for-admin/readme.txt

 Ensures the admin bar is always visible for users with administrative privileges, except in specific conditions.
 Some plugins and themes hide the admin bar, making editing difficult.

+Please note that there is no guarantee that this plugin will work in all cases.
+Consider this before evaluating its effectiveness.

 **Compatibility:**

 - WordPress preview (show)
 - Customizer (do not show)
 - Elementor editor (do not show)
 - Elementor preview (show)

 == Installation ==